The light comes up with a pulsing beat.

 Horses and the joined movement of riding and the exhilaration of speed live at the core of this tradition.
 Malambo grew out of the rhythms of men riding cattle and meeting after a drive to sit around a fire at night, Edwards said.

 The gauchos emerged as cattle ranchers and skilled horsemen in the 19th century, and they evolved their own movement and music from South American Indian roots — from the Aonikenk, Kolla, Qom, Wichí, Diaguita, Mocoví, Huarpe Mapuche and Guarani peoples and many more — and from the many people who came or were brought to Argentina.
-Watching Che Malambo, she saw elements of African step dance and the deep knee-bends of Russian Cossacks, Spanish dances steeped in Muslim and Jewish traditions from the hills of from Andalusia, Irish clogging.
+Watching Che Malambo, she saw elements of African step dance Irish clogging, and the deep knee-bends of Russian Cossacks, and Spanish dances steeped in Muslim and Jewish traditions from the hills of Andalusia.

-These dancers learned from their families, she said, from a teacher, from someone who loved the art enough to pass it from generation to generation.
+These dancers learned from their families, she said.
+They learned from a teacher, from someone who loved the art enough to pass it from generation to generation.
 And so do they.
 They all have other jobs.
 They are bus drivers, teachers, construction workers — and they are here on a national tour.

 Now they take the stage again in loose pants like a farrier’s chaps or cossack trousers, and the change sparks an association.
-I’ve been learning about rhythm tap for this week’s performance “And Still You Must Swing,” and in America women in tap have traditionally worn heels and have fought to dance in the flat shoes men wear.
+I’ve been learning about rhythm tap for this week’s performance of “And Still You Must Swing,” and in America women in tap have traditionally worn heels.
+They have fought to dance in the flat shoes men wear.